mongodb-developer/movie-vector-embedding-lab/README.md

 ### Atlas Search Workshop:

-If you have any questions or feedback about this repo, feel free to create an Issue or PR in this repo or reach out to me on Twitter @YouOldMaid.
+If you have any questions or feedback about this repo, feel free to create an Issue or PR in this repo.

 Also please join our online <a href="https://developer.mongodb.com/community/forums/">MongoDB Community</a> to interact with our product and engineering teams along with thousands of other MongoDB and Realm users. <br/><br/>Have fun and happy coding!